 - The maintenance and development of teaching and learning materials for all students enrolled on the module.
-In most cases the module leader will also be the lecturer and therefore the creation of digital lecture material will be within their scope. - The publishing and updating of module timetables, which shall include a weekly schedule of module sessions and required reading, to be distributed to students at the start of all modules

-- The setting, marking and collation of marks for all module assessments and examination papers, including re-sit assessments, and submission of student results to the Programme Leader - Tutorial support for students taking the module which they are responsible - Collaboration with the module tutor at the other campus.
-For example, where the module leader sits within GUL, they will be required to liaise on a weekly basis with the module tutor that is assigned at Wrexham to ensure that the classroom tutorials are delivered in a similar style and format to those in GUL. - Quality monitoring, including processing of annual student feedback; questionnaires and, where appropriate, student feedback for individual modules - Liaison with part-time members of staff involved in module teaching in the event that sessional support is required for particular modules.
+In most cases the module leader will also be the lecturer and therefore the creation of digital lecture material will be within their scope. - The publishing and updating of module timetables, which shall include a weekly schedule of module sessions and required reading, to be distributed to students at the start of all modules - The setting, marking and collation of marks for all module assessments and examination papers, including re-sit assessments, and submission of student results to the Programme Leader - Tutorial support for students taking the module which they are responsible - Quality monitoring, including processing of annual student feedback; questionnaires and, where appropriate, student feedback for individual modules Liaison with part-time members of staff involved in module teaching in the event that sessional support is required for particular modules.
 This will only become relevant in the event that funding is not available to recruit sufficient full-time staff for all modules.
-Currently GUL operates with a significant number of sessional staff, however we anticipate this will change towards staff permanent contracts.
-It is also anticipated GUL will recruit two more new members of staff to deliver Psychology modules in London.